 Description: The Town Hall building is almost thirty-five years old and will soon need significant repairs to keep it in good condition.
-Repairs and replacements will include a new roof, replacement and redesign of the fascia material, new energy efficient windows and doors.
+Repairs and replacements will include a new roof, replacement and redesign of the fascia material, new energy efficient windows and doors, replacement of highly trafficked floor, and a redesign of the staff kitchen and breakroom.
 Improvements made will keep the building safe, help prevent major structural repairs and make it more sustainable.